 Career training and education can be an incredibly worthwhile investment for someone looking to increase their skills and advance in a field.
 However, even these relatively inexpensive programs can still cost thousands of dollars, which is an initial investment not everyone can afford to make.
 If you’re looking for an accessible way to build your career, you may find yourself wondering how you can pay for the training needed and which option is right for you.
-For those who need to break up tuition into smaller payments, they may have a choice between student loans vs. payment plans.
+For those who need to break up tuition into smaller payments, they may have a choice between a student loan vs. payment plan.
 Whichever one is chosen, though, will depend on each person’s unique situation and which terms they feel most comfortable with.
 Below, we’ve dived into the difference between the two and how either may work — along with a quiz to help you find the right payment method for you!

 Many schools offer payment plan for students who are unable to make the full tuition payment upfront.
 With these plans, payments are split up and spread out over the duration of a course.

 Unlike a loan, a payment plan comes with zero interest, so you’ll only owe the total tuition amount.
 It also doesn’t require a credit check, which means you won’t have to worry about your credit being impacted either by an initial credit pull or any potential late payments.